Austria Job Interview Tips

 Remember, these same keywords you used in your CV will be the foundation for your job interviews.
 Not only do you need to be able to write about your keywords, but also during an interview, you must be able to communicate about them as well, in strong and powerful statements that highlight your successes, contributions and achievements.

-Remember, how you dress is the one of the most important parts in being hired for available jobs.
+Remember, how you dress is one of the most important parts of being hired for available jobs.

 So, check the Austria dress code

 Expect two to three job interviews and some tests in the German language.
 Therefore, if you do not feel comfortable with your language abilities practice beforehand.